cahya-wirawan/grafana-discrete-panel/README.md

 ##### v0.0.8

 * Add button with links to each rows (see the first picture above).
+The size of the button will be scaled automatically based on the height of the row.
 The URL is to define in the options tab.

 ##### v0.0.7